ragulpr/wtte-rnn/README.md

 # WTTE-RNN
-Weibull Time to Event Reccurent Neural Network
+Weibull Time To Event Reccurent Neural Network

 A less hacky machine-learning framework for churn- and time to event prediction.
 Forecasting problems as diverse as server monitoring to earthquake- and churn-prediction can be posed as the problem of predicting the time to an event.
 WTTE-RNN is an algorithm and a philosophy about how this should be done.